juanfran/tapiz/README.md

 ## TODO before beta release

-- [ ] Show if the user is connected to the board
 - [ ] Add emojis to notes
 - [ ] Deprecated RX operators
 - [ ] Code linter